 Reimagine 5th Street South: A Vision For the Future

-The City of Lethbridge is starting the preliminary design for 5th Street South, between 1 Avenue South and 6 Avenue South, to lay the groundwork for upcoming infrastructure upgrades.
+The City of Lethbridge is developing a preliminary design for 5th Street South, between 1 Avenue South and 6 Avenue South, to lay the groundwork for upcoming infrastructure upgrades.
 This project aims to transform the area into a vibrant, connected urban space that enhances both functionality and community experience.

 Key Features of 5 Street South from 1 Avenue to 6 Avenue South:

-Diverse Architecture: The structures along 5th Street South vary in intensity and character, with historic two- and three-story buildings to the north, a 12-story structure at Lethbridge Centre, and lower-density buildings to the south.
+• Diverse Architecture: The structures along 5th Street South vary in intensity and character, with historic two- and three-story buildings to the north, a 12-story structure at Melcor Centre, and lower-density buildings to the south.

 Where we are today: Preliminary design